Continuum field theory of 3D topological orders with emergent fermions and braiding statistics: Abstract

 \section{Abstract}

-Low-energy effective theory of topological orders is topological quantum field theory (TQFT).
-While previous field-theoretical studies in $3$D (real space dimension) topological orders focus on either self-statistics, braiding statistics, shrinking rules, or fusion rules, it is yet to systematically put all topological data together and study their internal consistency.
+Universal topological data of topologically ordered phases can be captured by topological quantum field theory in continuous space time by taking the limit of low energies and long wavelengths.
+While previous continuum field-theoretical studies of topological orders in $3$D real space focus on either self-statistics, braiding statistics, shrinking rules, fusion rules or quantum dimensions, it is yet to systematically put all topological data together in a unified continuum field-theoretical framework.
 Here, we construct the topological $BF$ field theory with twisted terms (e.g., $AAdA$ and $AAB$) as well as a $K$-matrix $BB$ term, in order to simultaneously explore all such topological data and reach anomaly-free topological orders.
-We present general formulas and show how the $K$-matrix $BB$ term confines topological excitations, and how self-statistics of particles is transmuted.
-In order to reach anomaly-free topological orders, we explore how the principle of gauge invariance fundamentally influences the compatibility between braiding statistics and emergent fermions.
-For example, suppose the flux (loop excitation) and the charge (particle excitation) of gauge subgroup $\mathbb{Z}_{N_{i}}$ are denoted as $\phi_{i}$ and $q_{i}$ respectively in a $3$D bosonic topological order.
-The field-theoretical analysis simply tells us, within the present TQFTs, if $\phi_{i}$ nontrivially participates a multi-loop braiding or a Borromean-rings braiding, then fermionic $q_{i}$ is prohibited for ensuring the gauge invariance.
-Therefore, the possible ways of self-statistics assignment on particles are highly restricted once other topological data are given.
-Our analysis provides a field-theoretical approach to constructing anomaly-free topological orders in $3$D. Together with the previous efforts, our work paves the way toward a more complete field-theoretical analysis of $3$D topological orders, in analogy to the $K$-matrix Chern-Simons theory of $2$D topological orders.
+Following the spirit of the famous $K$-matrix Chern-Simons theory of $2$D topological orders, we present general formulas and systematically show how the $K$-matrix $BB$ term confines topological excitations, and how self-statistics of particles is transmuted between bosonic one and fermionic one.
+In order to reach anomaly-free topological orders, we explore, within the present continuum field-theoretical framework, how the principle of gauge invariance fundamentally influences possible realizations of topological data.
+More concretely, we present the topological actions of (i) particle-loop braidings with emergent fermions, (ii) multiloop braidings with emergent fermions, and (iii) Borromean-Rings braidings with emergent fermions, and calculate their universal topological data.
+Together with the previous efforts, our work paves the way toward a more systematic and complete continuum field-theoretical analysis of exotic topological properties of $3$D topological orders.
+Several interesting future directions are also discussed.